-The tables below indicate the share of households by race/ethnicity and income level experiencing one or more of the four housing problems referred to in previous sections: 1) lacks complete kitchen facilities; 2) lacks complete plumbing facilities; 3) overcrowding with more than one person per room; and 4) experiencing a housing cost burden, with a share of income devoted to housing costs greater than 30 percent.
+The tables below indicate the share of households by race/ethnicity and income level experiencing one or more of the four housing problems referred to in previous sections: 1) lacks complete kitchen facilities; 2) lacks complete plumbing facilities; 3) overcrowding with more than one person per room; and 4) experiencing a housing cost burden, with more than 30% of income devoted to housing costs.

-The population of Springfield is 32.6 percent White, non-Latino; 18.9 percent Black or African American Alone, 2.1 percent Asian Alone, and 43.8 percent Latino (ACS 2017).
-An additional 2.3 percent identify as two or more races, non-Latino.
+The population of Springfield is 32.6% non-Latino white; 18.9% Black or African American; 2.1% Asian; and 43.8% Latino (ACS 2017).
+An additional 2.3% identify as two or more races.

 To calculate disproportionately greater need for each race/ethnicity, Springfield has calculated the share of the total number of households at each income level with one or more housing problems that is from a particular race/ethnicity and compared that figure to the share of all Springfield households at that income level that experience the problem.
-For the purpose of this section, any race listed as White is considered by the CHAS as White, non-Latino.
+For the purpose of this section, any race listed as White is considered by the CHAS as non-Latino white.